pramsey/crunchyblog/dembasics/index.md

 ## Loading Rasters

-For this example, we will load raster data for "digital elevation model" (DEM), a raster with just one band, the elevation at each pixel.
+For this example, we will load raster data for a "digital elevation model" (DEM), a raster with just one band, the elevation at each pixel.

 Using the [SRTM Tile Grabber](https://dwtkns.com/srtm/) I downloaded one tile of old [SRTM](https://www2.jpl.nasa.gov/srtm/) data.
 Then using the `gdalinfo` utility, read out the metadata about the file.